Aviraj-Singh/mobile_app/README.md

 - **Scalable Backend Integration**: Backend support to manage data securely and efficiently, with real-time updates to improve user experience.
 - **Dashboard Support**: Ultimeet features integration with a SOC dashboard to enable advanced monitoring and control for enterprise users.

-## Future Enhancements

-In future versions, Ultimeet will extend support for advanced features, including:
-- **iOS SMS Interception**: Expanding support to iOS devices for a comprehensive cross-platform experience.
-- **Enhanced Analytics**: In-depth meeting analytics and reports for productivity insights.
-- **Customization Options**: More customization features to tailor the app to individual or organizational preferences.

 ## Getting Started